QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

    and interconnections.

- * Network Resource Inventory: A comprehensive list of deployed network resources that are not currently in service, but may be availble if enabled.
+ * Network Resource Inventory: A comprehensive list of deployed network resources that are not currently in service, but may be available if enabled.

  * Current Network Utilization: Real-time data on the current usage of